ralberth/quizshow/README.md

 1. When subscription shows someone joining, do a quick pop-up!

-## Emcee Interface

-1. As the MC, I'm a separate web connection from a mobile device, laptop + screen is the Main Board with no user interaction possible.
-1. MC mobile app: click buttons to make the game progress.
-It's more of an intelligent TV remote: it doesn't display the whole board all the time, no animations, setup to allow MC to easily run the game.
-1. MC app shows the ANSWER too for reference.
-1. MC clicks a question, main board shows it and unlocks the players buzzers
-1. From top down, the head person has "Correct!"
-And "Nope" buttons.
-MC clicks one.
-If correct, clears people on the leaderboard and awards points.
-MC clicks "Nope" pops the top person and moves to next person.
-1. Mobile version too!
-1. Create Quiz Game screen: Paste YAML description of the questions, answers, and categories.
-1. MC has a "clear the board" button that removes all answered people on the leader board

-## Contestants

-1. Attendees connect
-1. Each player's browser shows the question and has a "Bzzz!"
-Button
-1. When people join, they can include a short “tweet”-like intro message that gets displayed along with their chosen Player Handle.

 ## AppSync Features

 1. Showcase features of AppSync, like subscriptions: read appsync docs, decide which can be shown here
-1. Websockets and AppSync subscribe
 1. All based on creating/logging-in as a user.
 If lose admin connection, just launch browser/phone, login, and it shows the other games you created that are still running.
 Connect to one and control it.
 1. Handle offline automatically via appsync + Apollo client
 1. Conflict resolution?